cnguy/kayn/README.md

 These methods can work with different type of parameters (id, name, accountId) when applicable.

-For example, Match.get, and Status.get.

-What I specifically like about the functions that take object parameters is that you can declare config objects and pass in things really cleanly instead of worrying about the order of parameters in standard function.
+What I like about the functions that take object parameters is that you can declare config objects and pass in things really cleanly instead of worrying about the order of parameters in standard functions.

-These functions take in an optional `region` and an optional `options` parameter (whenever possible) WITHIN the same first parameter.
+These functions take in an optional `region` and an optional `options` parameter (whenever possible) WITHIN the same object parameter.
 Most of the time, when they're called, they look like this:

 ## Object and Callback Functions
 ```javascript